fusioncharts/dev_centre_docs/chart-guide/standard-charts/box-and-whisker-chart.md

 * Set the `meanIconShape` attribute to specify the shape of the mean icon.
 This attribute takes one of the following two values: `polygon` or `spoke`.
 The default shape for the mean icon is the triangle (i.e., a polygon with three sides).

 * Set the `meanIconColor` attribute to specify the hex color code of the mean icon.
+This attribute works only when the value of `meanIconShape` attribute is set to `polygon`.

 * Set the `meanIconAlpha` attribute to set the transparency of the mean icon.
 This attribute takes values between `0` (transparent) and `100` (opaque).